Zippy01/Imperial-CivilianInt/README.md

 2. **Add to Your Server Resources**
    Place the `CivilianInt` folder into your server's resources directory.

-3. **Set Up your Community ID convar**
-   All Imperial Scripts rely on a `community ID` to function.
-To set this up:
+3. **Community Configuration**
+   The script requires a `community ID` and `API Secret Key` from *Imperial CAD*.
+If not already set, follow these instructions:
    - Locate your community ID in *Admin Panel > Customization > Community ID*.
-   - Add the following line at the top of your `server.cfg` file:
+   - Add the following line to your `server.cfg` file:
      ```plaintext
      setr imperial_community_id "COMMUNITY_ID_HERE"
+     setr imperialAPI "API_Secret_Key_HERE"
      ```
-   - **Note**: If you've already set this up for another *Imperial CAD* plugin, you can skip this step.
-Without this configuration, Your Imperial Scripts will return a error in the console.
+   - If your server already uses other *Imperial* scripts with this same configuration, you can skip this step.

 4. **Ensure Resources in `server.cfg`**
    Add the following lines to your `server.cfg` to ensure the Imperial *CivilianInt* loads correctly: